seleniumbase/SeleniumBase/README.md

 self.execute_script("return jQuery('textarea')[2].value")  # Returns the css "value" of the 3rd textarea element on the page
 ```

-In the following example, JavaScript is used to plant code on a page that Selenium can then touch after that:
+In the next example, JavaScript creates a referral button on a page, which is then clicked:

 ```python
 start_page = "https://xkcd.com/465/"